mpuhacz/the_right_way_of_accessing_azure_services_from_inside_your_azure_kubernetes_cluster/README.md

 credential = ManagedIdentityCredential()
 client = BlobServiceClient(account_url, credential=credential)
 ```
-It looks almost like the `DefaultAzureCredential` example above, but there is one subtle difference. `ManagedIdentityCredential` creates an access token in real-time without any additional data attached to your app as opposed to `DefaultAzureCredential` that requires you to set env variables with secrets.
+It looks almost like the `EnvironmentCredential` example above, but there is one subtle difference. `ManagedIdentityCredential` creates an access token in real-time without any additional data attached to your app as opposed to `EnvironmentCredential` that requires you to set env variables with secrets.

 #### AAD Pod Identity